napari/docs/docs/guides/layers.md

 result in all black ([0, 0, 0] of the canvas is the minimum).
 On the other hand, if you are using the *Light* theme, `additive` blending for the bottom-most visible layer will  result in all white ([1, 1, 1] of the canvas is the maximum).
-For multichannelimages, it's recommended to set the bottom-most channel to `opaque` or one of the `translucent` blending modes to prevent this.
+For multichannel images, it's recommended to set the bottom-most channel to `opaque` or one of the `translucent` blending modes to prevent this.
 For single channel images, you will need to toggle the theme; the default keybinding is `Control/Command-Shift-T`.
 ````